fabbrito/leetcode-cpp/README.md

 # LeetCode - C++
-A colection of solutions for LeetCode challenges
+A collection of solutions for LeetCode challenges